AdguardTeam/LegalDocs/privacy_policy/en/privacy-notice-product-home.md

 ### AdGuard filters update check

 AdGuard Home connects to AdGuard servers to check updates for filters developed by AdGuard.
 When it happens, nothing is being sent to the servers.
 AdGuard Home periodically downloads a file with all filters versions and their available updates.

-### When user configures AdGuard Home to use one of the AdGuard DNS servers:

-Whenever user tries to visit a web page, AdGuard DNS server receives the following information:

-* User’s IP-address;
-* DNS requests that contain domain names.

-These DNS requests are forwarded to a root or authoritative DNS server, but for the upstream server it looks as if these requests originate from AdGuard DNS server, there is absolutely no way for them to identify the original user.
-We, in our turn, do not log or save any of this information.

 ### When user configures AdGuard Home to use Browsing Security (disabled by default):